iyildiz/java2kotlin/README.md

 - Java `CustomerJava.java` ==> setters and getters :(
 - Kotlin `Customer.kt` ==> no setters & getters :)
 - Kotlin : You can have val (immutable) & var (mutable)
+- Kotlin `with` can be used to access class members see `Customer.kt`

 ### Data Classes
 - CustomerDataClass.kt ==> comes with equals/hashcode/toString